HEALTH CLASSIFICATION AND CLINICAL CODING D

 Credit points: 15

-In this subject, students will focus on further developing their competence and confidence in the use of the current Australian-Modified version of the World Health Organisation's International Classification of Diseases (ICD-10-AM).
-They will develop skills, in weekly hospital coding clinics and some classes at the university, in advanced clinical coding for high cost Diagnosis Related Groups, complex cases, and adverse events.
+In this subject students will focus on further developing their competence and confidence in the use of the current Australian-Modified version of the World Health Organisation's International Classification of Diseases (ICD-10-AM).
+They will develop skills in applying advanced clinical coding in a timely manner in a complex environment.
 Students will also achieve competencies in clinical coding auditing for internal data quality control and coding practice management.
-They will achieve set graduate entry-level competencies required for work in hospital case abstracting and associated, practical clinical coding.

 Available to Study Abroad StudentsNo

 Subject year levelYear Level 5 - Masters

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||The International Classification of Diseases and Related Health Problems, 9th edition||Prescribed||Australian Consortium for Classification Development (2015)||Independant Health Pricing Authority|

 |Readings||The Australian Dictionary of Clinical Abbreviations, Acronyms & Symbols, 6th edition||Prescribed||Joanne Williams, 2014||Health Information Management Association of Australia (2014)|

 01. Exhibit health classification skills in medical record interpretation and clinical abstraction in specialist and complex casemix environments.

 - Lectures.
 Workshops/Coding Clinics including case studies, and specialist and general acute medical and surgical patient medical records.